mjohra/Travel-agency-client/README.md

 ## Services

-1. Schedule Tours
-2. Cost Effective
+1. Complete Tour Management Website with Google login feature.
+2. User can Update or Remove tour package
+3. Option to add new products which will appear on Home page
-3. Experience Tour Guide
+4. Experience Tour Guide
-4. International Tour facilities
+5. International Tour facilities
-5. Accept Online Transaction
+6. Responsive Website